ozgio/srv/README.md

 srv
 ===

-srv is a http server for helping development.
+"srv" is a http server for helping development.

 Features:
 - static file server